tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/management-api-versions.md

 ## Preview versions

 Preview versions are released to test new functionality, gather feedback, and discover and fix issues.
-Preview APIs are provided without a service level agreement, and are not recommended for production workloads.
-For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
+Preview APIs are available under [Supplemental Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/), and are not recommended for production workloads.

 | API version | Specification | API updates |
 |---------|---------------|-----------------|